-Can you really buy a good fitness tracker for 15 bucks?
-Xiaomi says you can, and it’s sold millions of Mi Bands to prove it.
-The Mi Band is hardly the best-looking wrist monitor around, but it’s waterproof to 1 m for up to 30 minutes, doesn’t feel heavy on the wrist, goes for a month between charges and tracks steps and sleep.
+Can you really buy a good fitness tracker for 35 bucks?
+Xiaomi says you can, with a nice OLED display, and it’s sold millions of Mi Bands to prove it.
+The Mi Band 2 is hardly the best-looking wrist monitor around, but it’s IP67 splash resistant, doesn’t feel heavy on the wrist, goes for a 20 days between charges and tracks steps and sleep.
+It also tracks your heart rate.
 Think of it as a step up – no pun intended – from a basic pedometer.

 Fitbit Surge: the 'super watch' that DJs while you work and play

 Fitbit calls the Surge a 'fitness super watch', with some justification: a single charge gets you seven days of tracking that covers GPS, heart rate, activity, multiple sports and your sleep patterns, and you can also use it to play music as you exercise.
 It’s twice the price of a Fitbit Charge, but it does twice as much.

 Garmin Swim: the smartwatch designed specifically for swimmers

 You’ll never guess who this tracker is aimed at.
 Yes!
 Fish!
 And swimmers.
 Mainly swimmers.
 The Garmin Swim tracks your laps and records distance, pace, stroke count and type, uploading wirelessly to the PC/Mac Garmin Connect app to track and analyze your performance.